 Public Education: The launch of cannabis legalization need to be simultaneously accompanied by a vigorous public health campaign educating families, adolescents & educators about the risks.
 Public education should also include information about where youth can seek help for addiction and psychosis problems.

-Treatment: Currently, there are more youths with substance use disorders who require help than there are available programs to serve their needs.
+Treatment: Currently, there are more youth with substance use disorders who require help than there are available programs to serve their needs.

 If the rates of recreational marijuana use climb with legalization, the government will need to consider how to provide more substance use counseling services to young people.
 In general, more community and residential treatment facilities for substance use disorders are needed and in particular, specialized services designed for youth.
 These services should offer evidence- based treatment strategies, such as cognitive behavioural therapy, motivational interviewing, self-help groups, and harm reduction.